AndWass/mqtt/docs/content/reference/v311/client_stream/constructors.md

 client_stream(client_stream&&);
 ```

-If `mqtt::stream<NextLayer>` is move constructible, this function will move-construct a new stream from the existing stream.
+If `purple::stream<NextLayer>` is move constructible, this function will move-construct a new stream from the existing stream.
 After the move, the only valid operation on the moved-from object is destruction.

 ---